 - You transferred high schools

 If the event in question had a deep impact on your life, it may very well be worthy of being the subject of your Common App essay.
 In that case, there is no need to be redundant by rehashing it in this section.
 It’s also okay to mention something relatively minor here if it actually had a major impact on your performance, even briefly.
 For example, you had a migraine when you took the SAT the first time in the winter and scored a 1090; you took it again in the spring and scored a 1300.
-Even though your prospective colleges “Superscore” the results, you want to provide an explanation as to how your score when up 210 points in three months.
+Even though your prospective colleges “Superscore” the results, you want to provide an explanation as to how your score went up 210 points in three months.

-Additional Activities or Awards
+Additional activities or awards

 One common reason to utilize this section is to include additional awards that wouldn’t fit in the five allotted spaces within the designated Honors & Awards section.
 This is always a perfectly acceptable use of this space, provided that the additions add value and are not mere “filler.”
 Most commonly, high-achieving students who have earned more than five honors, have a chance to include a few extra awards.
 These can be things like: